Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

     <img alt="downloads" src="https://static.pepy.tech/personalized-badge/lvsfunc?period=total&units=international_system&left_color=grey&right_color=blue&left_text=downloads">
 </p>

-## ⚠️ **WARNING** ⚠️
+> [!CAUTION]

-This package is intended to be a sort of testing grounds for functions I write.
+> This package is intended to be
+> a sort of testing grounds
+> for functions I write.
-As such,
+> As such,
-you should NEVER rely on this package, and instead wait for the useful functions to get adopted into other [JET](https://github.com/Jaded-Encoding-Thaumaturgy) packages.
+> you should NEVER depend on this package,
+> and instead wait for the useful functions
+> to get adopted into other [JET](https://github.com/Jaded-Encoding-Thaumaturgy) packages.

+If you're testing new functionality that may be ported over to a JET package in the future, please make sure to install the latest version on git.

 ----